How Many Sides Does A Octagon

 The angles within an octagon play a crucial role in defining its shape and properties.
 As mentioned earlier, a regular octagon has eight equal interior angles, each measuring 135 degrees.
 The sum of these angles is always 1080 degrees.

 For irregular octagons, the angles can vary significantly.
-However, the sum of the interior angles of any octagon, regardless of its regularity, will always be 1080 degrees.
-This is a fundamental property of octagons and can be proven using the formula for the sum of interior angles of a polygon: (n - 2) * 180 degrees, where n is the number of sides.
+On the flip side, the sum of the interior angles of any octagon, regardless of its regularity, will always be 1080 degrees.
+Which means this is a fundamental property of octagons and can be proven using the formula for the sum of interior angles of a polygon: (n - 2) * 180 degrees, where n is the number of sides.
 In the case of an octagon, n = 8, so the sum of the interior angles is (8 - 2) * 180 = 6 * 180 = 1080 degrees.

 Symmetry in Octagons